maahmadi1379/online_shope/README.md

 # Online Shopping application
 This project demonstrates a Django REST Framework application connected to a PostgreSQL database.
-It features CRUD operations, Postman documentation for API exploration, and is prepared for deployment with Gunicorn.
+It features CRUD operations, Postman documentation for API exploration, and is prepared for deployment with Gunicorn and use async tasks in application with Celery.

 ## Table of Contents
 - Prerequisites